SCLW/Circuitry-Based-Sound/readme.md

 ### CD4022

-CD4022 IC implements a binary counter/divider function.
+CD4022 and CD4017 ICs implement a binary counter/divider function.
 The positive edge of an incoming square wave, usually referred to as "clock signal", triggers successively the outputs.
-"Carry out" is outputting one cycle over 8 clock pulses.
+"Carry out" is outputting one cycle over 8 clock pulses (CD4022).
+A logical high at "clock inhibit" pauses the counting process.
+A logical high at "reset" sets the counter pulse back to the first output.

 *Applications:*
 * Sequencer